teloxide/teloxide/CODE_STYLE.md

 }
 ```

+**Rationale:**
-**Rationale:** overall, less typing.
-Makes it clear that a trait is implemented, rather than used.
+- Makes it clear that a trait is implemented, rather than used
+- Less typing

-Prefer `use crate::foo::bar` to `use super::bar` or `use self::bar::baz`. **Rationale:** consistency, this is the style which works in all cases.
+Prefer `use crate::foo::bar` to `use super::bar` or `use self::bar::baz`. **Rationale:**
+- Works in all cases
+- Consistency

 ## Order of Items

 Optimize for the reader who sees the file for the first time, and wants to get a general idea about what's going on.
 People read things from top to bottom, so place most important things first.

-Specifically, if all items except one are private, always put the non-private item on top.
+Specifically, if all items except one are private, always put the non-private item on top:
 ```rust
 // GOOD
 pub(crate) fn frobnicate() {